 - Chamomile prefers temperatures between 55°F - 60°F.

 - The herb enjoys full sun exposure of at least 4 to 6 hours every day.

 Rosemary is a wonderful herb to add to your aquaponics system.
 Besides its benefits, rosemary is a natural pest repellent that will help protect your other plants from pests.
-Rosemary prefers at least 6 to 8 hours of sunlight every day to thrive.
-So make sure you can provide this requirement before growing rosemary in our aquaponics system.
+Rosemary prefers at least 6 to 8 hours of sunlight daily to thrive.
+So ensure you can provide this requirement before growing rosemary in our aquaponics system.
 Rosemary is a perennial evergreen herb.
-This means that it does not shed during winter, plus it remains green throughout the year.
+This means that it does not shed during winter and remains green throughout the year.

 - Arp - This grows 3 to five feet tall and 2 to 3 feet wide.

-- Tuscan Blue - This variety grows blue-green shrubs to shear to the shape you want quickly.
+- Tuscan Blue - This variety grows blue-green shrubs to quickly shear to the shape you want.

 - Prostratus - Also called Creeping Rosemary, this variety works effectively as a groundcover.

-- Rosemary is a rich source of antioxidants and anti-inflammatory compounds, which can help boost the immune system and improve blood circulation.
+- Health Benefits of Rosemary: Rosemary is a rich source of antioxidants and anti-inflammatory compounds, which can help boost the immune system and improve blood circulation.